dejasper1/-Feed-Reader-Testing/README.md

 # Feed Reader

 ## Description
-The project objective was to utilize "test-driven development" or TDD on a web based RSS feed application using the Jasmine framework.
+The project objective was to utilize "test-driven development" or TDD on a web based RSS feed application using the Jasmine framework, release version 2.1.2.

 The path for test file: jasmine/spec/feedreader.js.